 The fashion company is best known for its fashion accessories, which include footwear, apparel, watches, handbags, and more.

-In 2017 and 2018, Michael Kors Holdings purchased the Jimmy Choo and Versace brands and rebranded as Capri Holdings.
+In 2017 and 2018, Michael Kors Holdings purchased the Jimmy Choo and Versace brands and rebranded them as Capri Holdings.

 Both of these companies are well known in the fashion industry and are integral to the luxury shoe market.